 CredentialsRequest objects in the cluster and create users for each with specific permissions.

 Each cluster component has only the permissions it requires

 Automatic, on-going reconciliation for cloud credentials, including additional credentials or permissions that might be required for upgrades

 admin credential storage in a cluster

 Install an OpenShift Container Platform cluster:

-Quickly install a cluster with default options on installer-provisioned infrastructure
+Installing a cluster quickly on Azure with default options on installer-provisioned infrastructure